TheRenegadeCoder/sample-programs/docs/projects/insertion-sort/_posts/2019-10-09-c-plus-plus.md

 Further, each element in the array is checked with the previous elements for the strict inequality with each iteration, the sorting algorithm removes one element at a time and finds the appropriate location within the sorted array and inserts it there.
-The iteration continues until the unsorted array is empty.
+The iteration continues until the unsorted array is empty, and get's it finally sorted.

 Above you can see, that the variable 't' holds the unsorted array's first element and 'j' here keeps track of the index of the last element of the sorted array.
 Now we iterate